-7 Possession, use, and/or under the influence of intoxicating beverages while in pay status.
+6 Conduct that is offensive or abusive to the public.
+Suspension for remainder of season plus one year Lifetime Suspension 7 Possession, use, and/or being under the influence of intoxicating beverages or controlled substances while in pay status.
 Suspension for remainder of season plus one year Lifetime Suspension 8 Collection and/or transportation of wildlife.
 Suspension for remainder of season plus one year.
 Current Season + 2 Year Suspension 9 Knowingly violating or abetting a violation of the Conditions of Hire statement by any person on the EFF crew.
-Suspension for remainder of season Current Season + 1 Year Suspension 10 Other Major Offenses FMO Discretion FMO Discretion Violation 1 st Offense 2 nd Offense 1 All minor offenses including (but not limited to) tardiness, attitude problem, trouble- making, violation of camp procedures, etc. Probation Termination (+ Current Season Suspension)
+Suspension for remainder of season Current Season + 1 Year Suspension 10 Illegal distribution, possession or use of drugs or other controlled substances.
+5 year suspension (FMO Discretion depending on nature) Lifetime Suspension Violation 1 st Offense 2 nd Offense 1 All minor offenses including (but not limited to) tardiness, attitude problem, trouble- making, violation of camp procedures, etc. Probation Termination (+ Current Season Suspension)